Line 19 - Child Tax Credit or Credit for Other Dependents

 - If the taxpayer is eligible for CTC, then TaxSlayer automatically calculates the amount based on filing status and information entered for dependents.

-- The CTC amount that goes on Line 19 is calculated as Line 16, Tax; minus other refundable credits, if any; minus the credits for other dependents, if any.
-If the calculated amount for CTC, on Line 19, hasn’t fully used the amount of the child tax credit, then the some or all of the remaining amount, up to $1,700 per child in 2024, can go to Line 28 - Additional Child Tax Credit (page 102) as a refundable credit, if the taxpayer has more than $2,500 of taxable earned income.
+- The child tax credit is both a nonrefundable and a refundable credit.
+The CTC on Line 19 is calculated as Line 16, Tax; minus other refundable credits, if any; minus the credits for other dependents, if any.
+If the calculated amount for CTC on Line 19, hasn’t fully used the amount of the child tax credit, then some or all of the remaining amount, up to $1,700 per child in 2025, can go to Line 28 - Additional Child Tax Credit (page 98) as a refundable credit, if the taxpayer has more than $2,500 of taxable earned income.

-- If needed, more information is on Pub 4012 pages G-4 to G-6 and in Pub 972, Child Tax Credit.
+- If needed, see NTTC 4012 pages G-4 to 6 and Pub 972, Child Tax Credit.

 Credit for Other Dependents

-- The dependent had gross income of $5,050 or more in 2024.
+- The dependent had 2025 gross income of $5,200 or more.

 - The dependent provided more than half of his or her own support.